-- Rice - it cooks in the broth and spice mixture with the veggies.
-I used Basmati, but Jasmine rice is a good option too.
-If you prefer minute-rice (or instant rice), adjust when to add it to the vegetables.
+- Rice - I used Basmati, but Jasmine rice is a good option too.
+If you prefer minute rice (or instant rice), adjust when to add it to the vegetables.

-- Vegetable broth - to cook the rice in since it’s more flavorful than water.
-However, you could also use water with a tablespoon of Vegeta (a vegetable and herb-based seasoning) instead.
-Or, if you’re not vegetarian, then chicken stock works great too!
+- Vegetable broth - you could also use water with a tablespoon of Vegeta (Croatian vegetable and herb-based seasoning) instead.
+If you're a meat eater, chicken stock or better than bouillon is the perfect base too.

-- Chopped bell pepper - I like to use red or green, but any color works here, so choose your favorite or several colors.
+- Chopped bell pepper - I like to use red or green pepper, but any color works here.

 - Chopped carrot - I recently discovered that you could eat the peel if you make sure it’s clean and not bruised.
 This is a great time to experiment with leaving the peel on!